angular/angular/aio/content/guide/template-reference-variables.md

 <code-example path="template-reference-variables/src/app/app.component.html" region="ngForm" header="src/app/hero-form.component.html"></code-example>

-The reference value of itemForm, without the ngForm attribute value, would be the [HTMLFormElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement).
+The reference value of `itemForm`, without the `ngForm` attribute value, would be the [HTMLFormElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement).
-There is, however, a difference between a Component and a Directive in that a `Component` will be referenced without specifying the attribute value, and a `Directive` will not change the implicit reference (that is, the element).
+There is, however, a difference between a `Component` and a `Directive` in that a `Component` will be referenced without specifying the attribute value, and a `Directive` will not change the implicit reference (that is, the element).